keybraker/csd-wiki/ΜΑΘΗΜΑΤΑ/ΗΥ-225/cheatsheet.md

 MS 18 | 12 LS
 --- | ---

-* The 12 LS bits are the same between the virtual and physical addresses, but the MS bits have to go through a Table that is of size 2^20 = 1048576 = 1MB in size, and find the physical address it referees to. <br>
+* The 12 LS bits are the same between the virtual and physical addresses, but the MS bits have to go through a **Page Table** that is of size 2^20 = 1048576 = 1MB in size, and find the physical address it referees to. <br>
 * This Table is 18 bits in size with extra bits being the Valid, Protection, Dirty and Reference (LRU) bits <br>
 > * **Valid**: *tells us if the current address is valid or not (if it exists or not)*
 > * **Protection**: *tells us what kind of access we have rwx*